-This course explores the fundamentals of renewable energy resources including wind, solar, hydroelectric, geothermal, ocean dynamics, hydrogen fuel cell and biofuels.
-Students will compare and contrast these energy resources.
-Emphasis will be placed on evaluating the political, social and economic consequences of implementing green technologies in an industry currently based primarily on non-renewable energy resources.
+This course examines the fundamentals of renewable energy resources, including wind, solar, hydroelectric, geothermal, ocean dynamics, hydrogen fuel cells, and biofuels.
+Students will analyze the production, usage, and implementation of these resources while comparing them to non-renewable energy systems.
+The course emphasizes evaluating the political, social, and economic impacts of transitioning to green energy technologies

-RNRG 201 Renewable Energy: Science, Technology and Management
+RNRG 201 Renewable Energy: Science, Technology, and Management